saona-raimundo/neumann/README.md

 # Optional features

 - `play` - Enables the trait `CliPlayable`.
 It is more of a joyful feature, for those who want to actually play a game defined in Rust.
 Have fun!
+- `interoperability` - Enables transformations from/to other popular crates.

 # Related resources